-After a successful inaugural year, we are pleased to be running the writing challenge again this year.
+We are pleased to be running our third annual writing challenge.
 Our goal is to further enhance thoughtful and well-researched intellectual property public policy scholarship and discussion.
 We encourage a broad range of perspectives, and topics can be from within the various categories of intellectual property law including patents, trade-marks, industrial design and copyright.

 There are three categories for entrants: